dtonhofer/testing_h2_and_spring_jdbc/README.md

 ### Test 2: Eliciting "Non-Repeatable Reads" (aka "Fuzzy Reads")

 A "non-repeatable read" (phenomenon "P2" in *A Critique of ANSI SQL Isolation Levels*) happens when transaction T2 (the "reader" transaction) reads data item D, obtaining value item x.
-Transaction T1 then updates D to y and commits.
-T2 then re-reads D and no longer finds the value x seen earlier but the value y written by T1, i.e. data already collected for T2 may unexpectedly change during T2.
+Transaction T1 (the "modifier" transaction) then updates D to y and commits.
+T2 then re-reads D and no longer finds the value x seen earlier but the value y written by T1, i.e. data entrained via reads into T2 may unexpectedly change during T2.

 This unsoundness is supposed to go away at isolation level ANSI "REPEATABLE READ" and stronger.